List of Issues

 The list of issues is adopted by the Committee and sent to each State concerned right after its corresponding pre-session.
 It includes a list of questions on selected issues, a request for updates on new laws, institutions, policies and programmes and ratifications of human rights instruments, and specific disaggregated data and statistics.

 The deadline for the State’s written replies is specified in the list of issues (it is usually published about 2 months before the session).
-There is no deadline for additional submissions from children’s rights defenders.

 Frequently Asked Questions About the List of Issues Sent by the Committee on the Rights of the Child to the State under Review